 - Sour cream and cheddar cheese – optional garnish.

-- Add the tomato paste, mix it all together and continue to sauté until the tomato paste is lightly browned and caramelized in spots.
-Do not burn!
+- Next, add the tomato paste, mix it all together and continue to sauté until the tomato paste is lightly browned and caramelized in spots.
+Do not burn this!

-- Place the meat, onions and tomato in the slow cooker.
+- Finally, place the meat, onions and tomato in the slow cooker.
 Then add the remaining ingredients to the slow cooker and give it a good stir.

 - Set it on HIGH for 4-5 hours or LOW for 8 hours.
 Serve over corn bread waffles garnished with sour cream and shredded cheese.

 A note for soup and chili lovers – Nothing is better or easier than making soup in a great crockpot.
 If you’re in the market for a new one, here’s one I can personally recommend – Hamilton Beach 33182A Slow Cooker, 8-Quart

 There is a time and place for baking from scratch.
 Tonight isn’t one of them.

 What You’ll Need:

 - 1 package Jiffy corn muffin mix

 - 2 tablespoons butter, melted